mriusero/projet-statistique/README.md

-# projet-statistique
+# Statistical Analysis

+This repository contains two distinct statistical analysis projects.
+One investigates **dropout rates in schools**, and the other explores the **determinants of women’s principal resource provider status** in households.
+Both projects apply a range of statistical techniques to analyze and visualize data, providing valuable insights into educational and social dynamics.

+## **1. Statistical Analysis of Dropout Rates in Schools**

+### **Project Overview**
+This analysis examines dropout rates in schools, focusing on various factors such as gender, school sector (public vs private), and region.
+Several statistical tests are conducted to identify significant relationships within the data, complemented by visualizations to support the findings.

+### **Objective**
+To identify the main factors contributing to variations in dropout rates across different regions, sectors, and genders.

+### **Key Steps in the Analysis**
+1. **Kruskal-Wallis Test**:
+   - Compares dropout rates across multiple regions.
+   - A non-parametric test to evaluate differences among more than two independent groups.

+2. **Dunn’s Post-Hoc Test**:
+   - Applied if Kruskal-Wallis reveals significant differences to pinpoint specific group differences.

+3. **Mann-Whitney U Test**:
+   - Compares dropout rates between public and private schools, for both boys and girls.

+4. **Median Comparison**:
+   - Compares the medians of dropout rates across different groups (e.g., public vs private, boys vs girls).

+5. **Correlation Analysis**:
+   - Pearson and Spearman correlations are used to explore relationships between school size and dropout rates.

+6. **Visualizations**:
+   - Various plots (e.g., boxplots, scatter plots) visualize the distribution of dropout rates by gender, sector, and region.

+### **Libraries Used**
+- `pandas`, `matplotlib`, `seaborn`, `scipy`, `statsmodels`

+### **Steps for Running the Analysis**
+1. **Data Preparation**: Clean and format the dataset, handling missing values.
+2. **Statistical Tests**: Apply Kruskal-Wallis, Mann-Whitney U, and Dunn’s tests, and compare medians.
+3. **Visualizations**: Generate boxplots and scatter plots.
+4. **Results Interpretation**: Interpret p-values and test outcomes to draw conclusions.

+### **Code Structure**
+- **Statistical Tests Section**: Implements Kruskal-Wallis, Mann-Whitney U, and Dunn’s tests.
+- **Data Visualization Section**: Generates graphical representations of data.
+- **Data Preparation Section**: Includes data pre-processing steps.

+### **Important Notes**
+- Non-parametric tests are used due to unknown distribution in the data.
+- A significance level of 0.05 is applied to all statistical tests.

+### **Conclusion**
+This analysis identifies key factors influencing dropout rates across regions, school sectors, and genders, providing valuable insights for policy decisions and targeted interventions.

 ---

-# **Statistical Analysis of Dropout Rates in Schools**

-This project performs various statistical analyses and visualizations on dropout rates in schools based on the dataset provided.
-It includes tests like Kruskal-Wallis, Dunn’s test, Mann-Whitney U test, and comparisons of medians, along with relevant visualizations of the data by different factors like gender, sector (public vs private), and region.

-## **Project Overview**

-The goal of this analysis is to explore dropout rates across different variables, including gender, school sector (public vs private), and region.
-Various statistical methods are employed to test hypotheses, including tests for significant differences in dropout rates, correlations, and visual representation of the data.

-### **Key Steps in the Analysis:**

-1. **Kruskal-Wallis Test**
-   - Used to compare the dropout rates across multiple regions.
-   - A non-parametric test for comparing more than two independent groups.

-2. **Dunn's Post-Hoc Test**
-   - If the Kruskal-Wallis test reveals significant differences, Dunn's test is applied to identify which specific groups differ.

-3. **Mann-Whitney U Test**
-   - Used to compare dropout rates between public and private schools for both boys and girls.
-   - Non-parametric test used when comparing two independent groups.

-4. **Median Comparison**
-   - Median dropout rates are calculated and compared for different groups (public vs private schools, boys vs girls).
-   - Differences in medians are explored to understand if there are notable variations.

-5. **Correlation Analysis**
-   - Pearson and Spearman correlations are computed to explore relationships between school size (total number of students) and dropout rates for both boys and girls.

-6. **Visualizations**
-   - Various plots, including boxplots and scatter plots, are created to visualize the distribution of dropout rates by gender, sector, and region.

-## **Libraries Used:**

-- `pandas` for data manipulation
-- `matplotlib` and `seaborn` for visualizations
-- `scipy` for statistical tests
-- `statsmodels` for additional statistical methods (e.g., Kruskal-Wallis and Dunn tests)

-## **Steps for Running the Analysis:**

-1. **Data Preparation:**
-   - Ensure that the dataset is cleaned and formatted properly (e.g., handling missing values).

-2. **Statistical Tests:**
-   - Apply the Kruskal-Wallis test for regional comparisons of dropout rates.
-   - Perform Dunn’s test if Kruskal-Wallis results are significant.
-   - Use the Mann-Whitney U test to compare dropout rates between public and private schools.
-   - Compare medians to investigate differences in dropout rates between different groups.

-3. **Visualizations:**
-   - Generate boxplots to show the distribution of dropout rates by region and gender.
-   - Create scatter plots to explore correlations between school size and dropout rates.

-4. **Results Interpretation:**
-   - Interpret the results from the statistical tests and visualize the data accordingly.
-   - Based on p-values, draw conclusions about whether significant differences exist in dropout rates between groups.

-## **Code Structure:**

-- **Statistical Tests Section:**
-  - Kruskal-Wallis, Mann-Whitney U, and Dunn’s tests are implemented here to compare dropout rates across different groups.

-- **Data Visualization Section:**
-  - Plots (scatter, boxplots) are generated to represent the data graphically.

-- **Data Preparation Section:**
-  - Data is pre-processed (e.g., melting the dataframe for easier plotting).

-## **Important Notes:**

-- **Assumptions:**
-  - The non-parametric tests assume that the data does not follow a normal distribution.
-These tests are suitable for data with unknown distribution or ordinal data.

-- **Significance Level:**
-  - A p-value threshold of 0.05 is used for statistical significance.

-## **Conclusion:**
-This analysis helps identify significant differences in dropout rates across different regions, sectors, and genders.
-It provides insights into where interventions might be needed and whether the gender or type of school (public vs private) plays a significant role in dropout rates.
+## **2. Determinants of Women’s Principal Resource Provider Status**

+### **Project Overview**
+This analysis explores factors influencing whether a woman is the primary breadwinner in her household, using binary logistic regression.
+The dataset includes individuals living in couples, with various potential influencing factors.

+### **Objective**
+To identify and assess the key factors that predict whether a woman is the principal earner in a household.

+### **Libraries Used**
+- `pandas`, `numpy`, `matplotlib`, `seaborn`, `statsmodels`, `scipy`, `sklearn`

+### **Steps Taken**
+1. **Data Loading & Initial Exploration**:
+   - Load the dataset from `.sas7bdat` format and filter data to include individuals in couples.
+   - Define the target variable `FPA` (Female Principal Earner) based on household conditions.

+2. **Data Cleaning**:
+   - Handle missing values by replacing them with zeros.
+   - Focus on relevant variables for analysis.

+3. **Exploratory Data Analysis (EDA)**:
+   - Generate plots (histograms, Q-Q plots) for continuous variables.
+   - Create correlation matrices and contingency tables for categorical variables.

+4. **Statistical Testing**:
+   - Perform a t-test to analyze significant differences in means based on the target variable (`FPA`).

+5. **Feature Selection**:
+   - Identify significant predictors (e.g., `NPERS`, `NACTIFS`, `REVMENUC`) for further modeling.

+6. **Logistic Regression Model**:
+   - Train a logistic regression model using the selected features.
+   - Evaluate model performance using precision, recall, and ROC-AUC metrics.

+### **Key Insights**
+- Significant predictors include the number of people in the household (`NPERS`), the number of active workers (`NACTIFS`), and household income (`REVMENUC`).
+- Correlation analysis reveals relationships between household size, income, and the likelihood of a woman being the primary earner.

+### **Remaining Work**
+- Refine the logistic regression model by exploring additional features and handling multicollinearity.
+- Implement cross-validation and explore feature interactions for deeper insights.

 ---

+## **General Notes**
+- **Data Formats**: Each project uses different dataset formats.
+The first project uses CSV, while the second uses a `.sas7bdat` file.
+- **Assumptions**: Non-parametric tests are used for non-normally distributed data.
+- **Significance Level**: A significance threshold of 0.05 is applied to all statistical tests in both projects.